DumbWareio/DumbDrop/README.md

 <details>
 <summary>ALLOWED_IFRAME_ORIGINS (DEPRECATED: see ALLOWED_ORIGINS)</summary>

+- This is now deprecated but still works for backwards compatibility
+- ALLOWED_IFRAME_ORIGINS will be used as a fallback if ALLOWED_ORIGINS is not set
+- Please update to ALLOWED_ORIGINS for future compatibility

 ~~To allow this app to be embedded in an iframe on specific origins (such as Organizr), set the `ALLOWED_IFRAME_ORIGINS` environment variable.
 For example:~~

 ```env